cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 }
 ```

-If an application uses a different format for acknowledgement bytes, it MUST not deserialize to a valid protobuf message
+If an application uses a different format for acknowledgement bytes, it MUST not deserialise to a valid protobuf message
 of this format.
 Note that all packets contain exactly one non-empty field, and it must be result or error.
 The field
 numbers 21 and 22 were explicitly chosen to avoid accidental conflicts with other protobuf message formats used
 for acknowledgements.
 The first byte of any message with this format will be the non-ASCII values `0xaa` (result)